jz427/NetworkScanner/README.md

 # Tools Used
+- Python
+- Nmap (via Python library)
+- Requests (API calls)
+- FPDF (PDF generation)
 - Visual Studio Code
-- Python
-- Microsoft Copilot
+- Microsoft Copilot (for iterative refinement)
-- Json

-## Steps
+# Steps

 **I began coding and making corrections with copilots help by knowing what to provide it with and how to formulate questions.
 A lot of the info and code it gave was incorrect so it took a lot of testing and back and forth** <br/><br/>